How to test for sand in your horse – sort of.

 How to “test” for sand in the colon

-- The first method requires a clear rectal exam glove or a baggie, some water, and a few fecal balls.
+The first method requires a clear rectal exam glove or a baggie, water, and fecal balls.

 - Collect your fecal ball sample in the glove, add some water and slosh it around to dissolve the manure, and allow it to settle for 10 minutes or so.